Devtrance/qtVideoplayer/README.md

 qtVideoplayer
 =============

-A learning project with Qt, Phonon and Python!
+A learning project with Qt, VLC and Python!

 Dependences
 -----------
 * Python
 * PySide
 * Qt
-* Phonon
+* VLC